cran/unifed/README.md

 # Unifed

 The unifed distribution is the only exponential dispersion family containing the exponential distribution.
-This R package contains function for working with this distribution.
+This repository contains an R package for working with this distribution. [stan](https://mc-stan.org/) functions for the unifed distribution are also provided.

 An R vignette introducing the unifed distribution and examples of how to use this package can be found at